Chelsea Green Publishing

-Chelsea Green Publishing is an American publishing company which specialises in non-fiction books on progressive politics and sustainable living.
+Chelsea Green Publishing is an American publishing company that specialises in non-fiction books on progressive politics and sustainable living.
 Based in Vermont, it has published over 400 books since it was founded in 1984, and now releases between 25 and 30 titles each year.

 History

 The company was started by Margo Baldwin and her husband Ian in 1984 two years after moving from New York City to Chelsea, Vermont.
 They initially published books that appealed to their own interests, which included fiction, nature, travel, and art.
 Their first books were published in 1985—In a Pig's Eye, small-scale farmer Karl Schwenke's observations on "the human qualities of pigs and the piglike qualities of humans," and the first trade edition of Jean Giono's The Man Who Planted Trees, with woodcut illustrations by Michael McCurdy.
 Among the books that followed in the next two years were Permanent Parisians (a guide to Paris cemeteries), Words and Images of Edvard Munch, and Steve Heller's novel The Automotive History of Lucky Kellerman.